soniasingla/shardeum-docs/docs/storage/storage-evm.md

 -MLOAD (3 gas)

-Here is a smart contract which uses Assembly (Yul in Solidity) to access these opcodes:
+Here is a smart contract that uses Assembly (Yul in Solidity) to access these opcodes:

 <Tabs>
   <TabItem value="solidity" label="Solidity" default>